dansmyers/IntroToCS-Fall-2019/Labs/A-We_Use_Computers_To_Make_Videogames.md

 ## Follow the Bouncing Ball

-Let's git into the code and start making some improvements.
+Let's dig into the code and make some improvements.

 ### The Basic Animation Loop